-We have learned that state and federal governmental authorities are investigating our sales and promotional practices and have received related subpoenas.
-We are cooperating with the government.
+We have learned that state and U.S. governmental authorities are investigating our sales and promotional practices and have received related subpoenas.
+We are cooperating with the investigation.

-We have received subpoenas and other requests from the federal government for documents and information relating to our relationship with non-profit organizations that assist patients taking drugs sold by Biogen and Biogen's co-pay assistance programs.
-We are cooperating with the government.
+We have also received subpoenas and other requests from the U.S. government for documents and information relating to our relationship with non-profit organizations that assist patients taking drugs sold by Biogen and the government has challenged some of our contributions to these organizations.
+We are cooperating with the investigation and have participated in preliminary discussions with the government regarding potential resolution of aspects of the matter.